dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 <a name="configuration"/>
 ## 4. Configuration

 EmrEtlRunner requires a YAML format configuration file to run.
-There is a configuration file template available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/config/config.yml`] [config-yml].
+There is a configuration file template available in the Snowplow GitHub repository at [`/3-etl/emr-etl-runner/config/config.yml`] [config-yml].
 The template looks like this:

 ```yaml
 :aws: